Monique F. Leroux

-Monique F. Leroux CM OQ (born August 11, 1954 in Montreal, Quebec) is a Canadian businesswoman.
-From 2008 to 2016, she was chair of the Board and chief executive officer of Desjardins Group.
+Monique Forget Leroux CC OQ (born August 11, 1954, in Montreal, Quebec) is a Canadian businesswoman.
+From 2008 to 2016, she was chair of the board and chief executive officer of Desjardins Group.

 A Companion of the Canadian Business Hall of Fame and the Securities Industry Hall of Fame, Leroux is now a company director.

-Leroux is a member of the Order of Canada, an Officer of the Order of Quebec, a Knight of the National Order of the Legion of Honour (France), and a recipient of the Woodrow Wilson Award (USA).
+Leroux is a Companion of the Order of Canada, an Officer of the Order of Quebec, a Knight of the National Order of the Legion of Honour (France), and a recipient of the Woodrow Wilson Award (USA).
 She has received the titles of Fellow from the Order of CPAs, the Institute of Corporate Directors of Canada, and honorary doctorates from eight Canadian universities to recognize her contribution to the business sector and the community.

 She has also published three books.

 Background

 Monique F. Leroux was originally destined for music and attended the Conservatory before switching to accounting.
 She enrolled in accounting in Chicoutimi.
 She also holds a bachelor's degree in administration from the Université du Québec.
 Monique F. Leroux is married to a physicist and has one adopted daughter.